Caesar3142/Lid-Driven-Cavity-PINNs/README.md

 - Normal component of velocity = 0 (no flow through wall)
 - Tangential component has zero gradient (no shear stress, fluid can slide along wall)

-### 3. `LidDrivenCavitySolver` (`solver.py`)
+### 4. `LidDrivenCavitySolver` (`solver.py`)
 Main solver that:
+- Initializes the neural network model
-- Initializes velocity and pressure fields
+- Samples collocation and boundary points
-- Optimizes discrete loss using Adam optimizer
+- Optimizes the total loss (PDE + BC) using Adam optimizer
-- Enforces boundary conditions at each iteration
 - Monitors convergence
+- Evaluates solution on a grid for visualization

 ## Results